-- Only one support person allowed, per patient, per day.
+- Only two support persons allowed, per patient, per day.

-- ALL visitors must be screened and receive an armband before visiting a patient.
+- ALL visitors must be screened before visiting a patient.

 - Once screened, the support person and clergy must remain in the patient room and must be properly masked at ALL times, even when in the patient’s room.